linuxmint/cinnamon-spices-themes/README.md

 Please check that your theme works correctly with a panel on any of the four sides of the screen.
 This is the most common fault in submitted themes.
 If you have CSS that needs to work differently on different sides of the screen then .panel-top .panel-bottom .panel-left and .panel-right can be combined with other CSS - there are some examples in the default theme.

+# Scaling

+You may wish to size elements of the theme in ems so that they can scale if the default font size is increased and/or the font-scaling setting is used.

 # CSS changes introduced in Cinnamon 3.4

 in a dark panel theme: